-WIM (WAN INTERFACE MODULE)
+GWIMT (GIGABIT WAN INTERFACE MODULE)

-The WIM functions as a Layer 3 Router which transmits/receives data to and from the external network.
-It provides (4) 10/100 Base-T Ethernet interfaces which may be configured as LAN or WAN to connect to Internal or External networks.
-It also has a serial port for connection to customer provided CSU/DSU requiring a cable which must be ordered separately.
+The GWIMT functions as a Layer 3 Router which transmits/receives data to and from the external network.
+It provides (3) 10/100/1000 Base-T interfaces which may be configured as LAN or WAN to connect to Internal or External networks.
+It also has a V.35 serial port for connection to customer provided CSU/DSU requiring a cable which must be ordered separately as well as an HSSI port for T3 connections.

-Only one WIM per system may be installed and it is used only in the OfficeServ 7200 system.
-The WIM must be installed in slot 1 of either cabinet.
+Only one GWIMT per cabinet may be installed for a system total of 3 in the OfficeServ 7400 system.
+The GWIMT may be installed in any universal slot.

-- (4) 10/100 Base-T WAN/LAN interfaces (RJ-45) - V.35 Serial port for T1 interface - Routing Functions: Static Routing, Dynamic Routing (RIP, OSPF), Inter VLAN routing, Multicast IGMP - Network Functions: NAT/NAPT, Firewall, IDS, VPN, QoS
+- (3) 10/100/1000 BaseT interfaces (RJ-45) - V.35 Serial port for T1 interface

+- HSSI port for T3 connections - Routing Functions: Static Routing, Dynamic Routing (RIP, OSPF), Inter VLAN routing, Multicast IGMP - Network Functions: NAT/NAPT, Firewall, IDS, VPN, QoS